Spain state rail officials face investigation after crash

 Alaez, who is leading a pre-trial investigation of the crash, said those responsible for safety should have foreseen that human errors, caused by fatigue or habit, could pose a risk on what was known to be a difficult curve.

-Given the lack of adequate automatic braking systems that could work on that stretch of rail, safety officials should have taken better preventative measures, including brake signs further away from the bend, the judge said.
+Given the lack of adequate automatic breaking systems that could work on that stretch of rail, safety officials should have taken better preventative measures, including break signs further away from the bend, the judge said.

 Adif said it had not yet received an official request from the judge and did not know how many employees might be placed under investigation.